joshua-decoder/joshua/MERT_example/README.txt

 Alternatively, one could specify the MERT parameters in a MERT config file, provided as the sole argument to the MERT module, as in:

-  java -Xmx300m -cp bin joshua.MERT.MERT MERT_example/MERT_config_ex1.txt
+  java -Xmx300m -cp bin joshua.MERT.MERT_runner MERT_example/MERT_config_ex1.txt

 or:

-  java -Xmx300m -cp bin joshua.MERT.MERT MERT_example/MERT_config_ex2.txt
+  java -Xmx300m -cp bin joshua.MERT.MERT_runer MERT_example/MERT_config_ex2.txt

 This should make running MERT much easier, since the parameters are all specified in the config file.
 For replicability purposes, the MERT module